Yuda4/IoT---AgriHome/README.md

 ### Third flow - reading data from local file and chart display. </br>
-Opening a web page for displaying the data from a local file data for each parameter and BigML(next flow), also displaying the data in charts.
+Opening a web page for displaying the data from a local file data for each parameter and BigML(next flow) and displaying the data in charts - using Chart.js.
 <img src ="Node-red/Flow%20ReadCsvToCharts.png" width="800">
 </br>